frankwallis/WebpackAspnetMiddleware/README.md

 [![build status](https://secure.travis-ci.org/frankwallis/WebpackAspnetMiddleware.png?branch=master)](http://travis-ci.org/frankwallis/WebpackAspnetMiddleware)

 For aspnet@1.0.0-rc1, use WebpackAspnetMiddleware@0.7.9
-For aspnet@1.0.0-rc2, use WebpackAspnetMiddleware@0.8.x
+For aspnet@1.0.0-rc2, use WebpackAspnetMiddleware@^0.8.1

 # Overview

 WebpackAspnetMiddleware is an ASP.NET clone of the popular [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware.git) and [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) NodeJS packages.
+It come in 3 parts: The WebpackService, the DevServer middleware and the HotReload middleware.

-The middleware starts a NodeJS instance using the [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) package, and then sets up a two-way asynchronous communication channel with the node instance.
-This is used to run a webpack instance which generates bundled files and can notify WebpackAspnetMiddleware when files are regenerated.
+The WebpackService starts NodeJS using the [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) package, and then sets up a two-way asynchronous communication channel with the node instance.
+It comes with an accompanying npm package [webpack-aspnet-middleware](https://www.npmjs.com/package/webpack-aspnet-middleware) which starts webpack to generate the bundles, and notifies the WebpackService when files are emitted.

-The development server middleware serves up the files produced by the webpack instance, and the hot reload middleware notifies the client when files change.
+The DevServer middleware serves up the files produced by the webpack instance, and the HotReload middleware notifies the client when files change.
 In the browser the [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) client library is used with no changes.

 # Instructions
 1) Add the [Redouble.AspNet.Webpack](https://www.nuget.org/packages/Redouble.Aspnet.Webpack/) NuGet package to your dependencies: